bcgov/nr-broker/docs/operations_kubernetes_sync.md

   - Looks up the OpenShift project record and finds the cloud it belongs to.
   - Reads the sync configuration from the Vault `clouds` KV mount at `<cloud-name>/<project-name>/nr-broker-sync`.
   - Reads each source secret from Vault and writes it into the target namespace.
-  - Creates or updates the corresponding Kubernetes `Opaque` Secret in the target namespace using the Kubernetes API.
+   - Creates or fully replaces the corresponding Kubernetes `Opaque` Secret in the target namespace using the Kubernetes API, and labels it as managed by NR Broker.
 3. The sync status is recorded on the OpenShift project (`syncSecretsStatus`).

 ## Authorization via the graph